 If you are in need of quick cash, you may be considering a payday loan.
 Although these types of loans are heavily advertised, think carefully before you get one.
 Payday loans end up costing enormous amounts of money, and once you go down the payday loan path, you could end up on the payday loan "treadmill."
 Here's why payday loans are rarely a good option if you need money.

 (Learn about other options to avoid if you need quick cash.)

 How Do Payday Loans Work?

 The payday loan industry is growing fast.
-In many states, these loans are illegal.
-In others, lenders may offer a similar type of loan, but call it something else A payday loan (some banks call them advance loans) works like this: Either you give the lender a check and get back an amount of money less than the face value of the check, or you sign an agreement giving the lender the right to withdraw money from your bank account or from a prepaid card to which money, like wages, is regularly added.
+In some states, these loans are illegal.
+A payday loan (some banks call them advance loans) works like this: Either you give the lender a check and get back an amount of money less than the face value of the check, or you sign an agreement giving the lender the right to withdraw money either from your bank account or from a prepaid card to which money, like wages, is regularly added.